Membrane fusion protein: FAST

-Class IV fusion proteins, better known as fusion-associated small transmembrane proteins (FAST), are the smallest type of fusion protein.
+Fusion-associated small transmembrane proteins (FAST) are the smallest type of fusion protein.
 They are found in reoviruses, which are non-enveloped viruses and are specialized for cell-cell rather than virus-cell fusion, forming syncytia.
 They are the only known membrane fusion proteins found in non-enveloped viruses.
+They exploit the cell-cell adhesion machinery to achieve initial attachment.
+They might encourage fusion by inducing membrane curvature using a variety of hydrophobic motifs and modified residues.